ACT I: THE FIRE WITHIN

 "Good to know.
 That ought to come in handy,"

 Eventually, Ryu said his goodbyes and headed out on his quest.
-As he got just far enough away that he could barely see the smoke from Drogen on the horizon, he stopped for a moment to look back.
+As he got just far enough away that he could barely see the smoke from the ruins of Drogen on the horizon, he stopped for a moment to look back.

 He wondered why his sister would risk her life in that manner.
 He wondered what it was that she knew that would make her act in such a way.
 He had no idea.
 But he wanted to find out.